The Chart for NetEase Inc. (NTES) Is Flashing Mixed Signals

 NTES’s Market Performance

-NTES stocks went up by 6.82% for the week, with a monthly jump of 10.03% and a quarterly performance of -15.46%, while its annual performance rate touched -1.36%.
-The volatility ratio for the week stands at 3.18% while the volatility levels for the past 30 days are set at 3.51% for NetEase Inc..
-The simple moving average for the period of the last 20 days is 6.58% for NTES stocks with a simple moving average of -9.21% for the last 200 days.
+NTES stocks went down by -11.71% for the week, with a monthly drop of -5.73% and a quarterly performance of -23.94%, while its annual performance rate touched -9.21%.
+The volatility ratio for the week stands at 4.24% while the volatility levels for the past 30 days are set at 3.70% for NetEase Inc..
+The simple moving average for the period of the last 20 days is -5.56% for NTES stocks with a simple moving average of -19.80% for the last 200 days.

 Analysts’ Opinion of NTES